PetarSimonovic/TaxCalculator/README.md

 calc = TaxCalculator.new(bands)
 ```

-`TaxCalculator` has one method, `calculate`, that accepts an income value and returns the tax payable on it:
+`TaxCalculator` has one public method, `calculate`, that accepts an income value and returns the tax payable on it:

 ```ruby
 calc.calculate(600000)